Texas ABRSM representative!

 “There is nothing that excites me more than the Fine Arts.
 I never knew what it meant to be passionate about something until my mind was opened to the arts.
 Not only was I able to understand more of myself, but I was able to make connections between everything else I see in the world.
 It never ceases to amaze me how diverse and yet interconnected we are in our desires, hopes, and needs.
 And a medium such as art or music provides the platform to unify us collectively, or inspire us individually.
 This always leaves me with an utter sense of wonderment and curiosity.
 Therefore, it is my passion to bring closer to the audience, that sense of mystery and hope through my art and music".

-With that passion, Natalie serves as the ABRSM International Representative for the entire Texas region (Houston, Dallas & Austin), volunteers with the Museum of Fine Arts as a Docent Educator, performs with the United Nations Choir, and is a member of MTNA, TMTA, and The Piano Guild.
+With that passion, Natalie serves as the ABRSM International Representative for the South Central region (TX, LA, OK & KS), volunteers with the Museum of Fine Arts as a Docent Educator, performs with the United Nations Choir, and is a member of MTNA, TMTA, and The Piano Guild.
 She has experience teaching various academic and enrichment courses in all K-8 levels, and has developed interdisciplinary curricula for the private and public schools.
-She holds a degree in Nonprofit Management from Rice University and is currently the executive director at Campbell Learning Center, a 501(c) 3 organization, where she keeps a robust studio of students from ages 4 to adult.
+She holds a degree in Nonprofit Management from Rice University and held the executive director position at Campbell Learning Center, a 501(c) 3 organization.
+She keeps a robust studio of students from ages 4 to adult.